marb61a/Course-Notes/Testing/Bug Advocacy and Beyond.md

 Project Timelines and Bug Reporting
 Influence

-Module 8 – Structuring of a Bug Report 2 Lessons Collapse
+Module 8 – Structuring of a Bug Report
 How to Structure a Bug Report?
 RIMGEA – The Bug Reporting Mnemonic